-Commitments from guarantees include issued guarantees that represent an irrevocable commitment that the Bank will make payments in the event a customer cannot meet its obligations to third parties.
-Based on the risk assessment as at 31 December 2010, the Bank did not create any provisions to cover losses included in balances of undrawn loan commitments and guarantees, which are recognised in off-balance sheet accounts.
+Commitments from guarantees include issued guarantees that represent an irrevocable commitment that the Bank will make payments in the event that a customer cannot meet its obligations to third parties.
+Based on the risk assessment as at 31 December 2011 and 31 December 2010, the Bank did not create any provisions to cover losses included in balances of undrawn loan commitments and guarantees, which are recognised in off-balance sheet accounts.